lunarway/release-manager/README.md

 ## Releasing

 This project is configured with `goreleaser` and releases all 4 applications at once.
-Push a new tag to the main branch and Travis will publish a new release and create the changelog.
+Push a new tag to the main branch and GitHub actions will publish a new release and create the changelog.